 The Teacher Training Program (TTP) is designed for people who wish to train as authentic Dharma Teachers or simply to engage with Buddha’s teachings in the deepest possible manner.
 In addition to completing the study of fourteen texts of Sutra and Tantra, the student is required to observe certain commitments with regard to behavior and way of life, and to complete a number of meditation retreats.
 Through a deep and continuing commitment to the program of study, meditation, discussion, and retreat, we can gain deep experience of Buddha’s teachings, establish a strong meditation practice, and become a qualified teacher in our own right.

 The Teacher Training Program is available to students who have been attending General Program Classes and have participated in the Foundation Study Program.

-After attending Drop-in Classes (General Program) for 3 months, students are encouraged to consider joining Foundation Program to deepen their experience and take their practice to another level.
+After attending drop-in classes (General Program) for three months, students are encouraged to consider joining Foundation Program to deepen their experience and take their practice to another level.

-After completing 1 book on Foundation Program , students are then encouraged to consider joining Teacher Training Program.
+After completing one book on Foundation Program, students are then encouraged to consider joining Teacher Training Program.
 This will entail an interview with the Study Program Coordinator and Resident Teacher to review guidelines and commitments!